Here are my top 5 Vendor and Contract Lifecycle Management (VCLM) trends for 2024 that you should be aware of.

 But we can move beyond this with digital solutions, such as a VCLM platform and rely on workflows to orchestrate an agile process.
 This is a short, fast-paced, multi-disciplinary team effort where Vendor Onboarding, Due Diligence, NDAs, and full Contract Reviews happen more or less simultaneously.

-If you combine this with the agile sourcing process, you don’t lose leverage on the contract element, which you’d review simultaneously with all three (or however many) vendors you are working with.
+If you combine this with the agile sourcing process, you don’t lose leverage on the contract element.
+You’d review this simultaneously with all three (or however many) vendors you are working with.

 2. Emphasis on Risk Management in Vendor Relationships